 Well-Ahead Louisiana is committed to moving Louisiana’s health forward, and a big part of that goal is achieving a tobacco-free state for all our residents.
 In order to do that, it’s crucial that we provide the support and resources needed for Louisiana residents to quit tobacco for good.

-Louisiana provides a Quitline for all residents to receive free tobacco cessation support, but employers have the opportunity to do more by providing comprehensive cessation coverage through health plans.
+Through Quit With Us, Louisiana, our state provides support for all residents to receive free tobacco cessation services.
+And employers have the opportunity to do more by providing comprehensive cessation coverage through health plans.

 What Tobacco Cessation Coverage is Required?